 From De Re Coquinaria I.1, 1st century

 The recipe for conditum paradoxum opens one of the most famous cookbooks in history: De Re Coquinaria.
-The collection of recipes is linked to the bon-vivant and chef Apicius, who calls conditum ‘an excellent spiced wine’ – who am I do argue with that?
+This collection of recipes is linked to the bon-vivant and chef Apicius, who calls conditum ‘an excellent spiced wine’ – who am I to argue with that?

 The great thing about conditum is that it’s one of the few ancient recipes for which we have actual measurements.
 A great opportunity to reproduce a drink as the Romans enjoyed it!

 I recommend one big adjustment to the ancient recipe: unless you want to have enough conditum to get the whole of Rome drunk, size the recipe down to 1 liter.